Answer this honestly:

 There’s no such thing as talent.
 Didn’t you know?

 You learn to be talented.

 You become smart.

 There’s a reason the smartest and cleverest people in school are almost never the ones who go on to achieve great things.

 What is that reason?
 This:

-Ambition is more important by light years than so-called talent.
+Ambition, desire, drive — this is by light years more important than so-called talent.